InfuseAI/primehub-site/docs/quickstart/primehub.md

 ## What's Next?

-As Enterprise users, we desperately want to verify the performance of our model, therefore, we can deploy models as services and query the services with testing data.
+As Enterprise users we want to verify the performance of our model, in order to do this we can deploy the model as a service and query the it with test data.

 - [Quick-start: PrimeHub Model Deployment](qs-primehub-deploy)